shubhajitml/training-zoo/README.md

-# arch-zoo
+# training-zoo
-A zoo of neural nets model architectures
+A zoo of neural nets model architectures and their trainings